bmquiroz/sng/README.md

 ### Prerequisites

-The following dependencies must be installed on the Ansible workstation that will be used to deploy swarm clusters.
+The following dependencies must be installed on the web server.

 ```
 - Python 3.7.0